A Play in Three Acts

 Adri (meeting her eyes) I too am happy mother; very happy (collapses on the sofa wearily).

 Manorama (a little later, warily) What has happened is she no longer feels good about anything.
 I am speaking of your Didi.
-She seems to try so hard at being miserable, almost compulsively.
+She seems to try so hard at being miserable, almost by force.

-Adri And some people try so hard at being happy, almost compulsively.
+Adri And some people try so hard at being happy, almost by force.

 Manorama But they are the best it is through them that life goes on.
 Those who want happiness for themselves, also allow others to be happy.
 And those who yearn for sorrow, make sure that everyone else is miserable too.
 Take our Shampa for example what does she lack?
 Nothing, it is all make-believe, she loses face if she is not wretched.
 You saw her state when you came in how ugly!
 Shameful!
 Do you know why she does that?
 She punishes me that way.
 She has vowed, sworn with her heart that she will torment me.